fadimbarki87/premier-league-agent/README.md

 This confirms that environment variables are loaded correctly and Azure OpenAI is being used.

 ## Note
-The first question may take up to ~50 seconds due to cost-controlled request routing and cold-start behavior
+The first request may take up to ~50 seconds due to intentional cold-start behavior and cost-controlled request routing.

 ---